 Fans are permitted and encouraged to help residents stay cool during the summer months.

 What can I expect in the first few days after admission?

 Moving into a long term care facility can take time to adjust to.
 The day of admission is usually very busy with completing forms, meeting different staff and being introduced into a new environment with unfamiliar routines.
 In the days that follow, the staff will do their best to help new residents get familiar with their new environment.
 It can take several weeks for a new resident to get used to the routines of a long term care facility; and it takes that same amount of time for our staff to learn the preferences of each new person.
 New residents will be greeted by different team members to introduce a variety of options such as exercise, recreation activities, etc. It is not unusual for new residents to be sad and refuse to participate at first.
 Adjustment takes time, and a concerted team effort by both the family and our interdisciplinary team is required to make the experience positive for any new resident.

 Who will be involved in my care?

 We have an interdisciplinary team made up of a variety of different disciplines.
 Each discipline will be involved in your care at some point in time.
-These disciplines include the following: Physicians, Advanced Nurse Practitioner, Social Worker, RN/LPN’s, Health Care Aides, Dietitian, Occupational Therapist, rehab assistants, general services staff (housekeeping, dietary, laundry), maintenance staff, recreation staff, and unit clerks.
+These disciplines include the following: Physicians, Advanced Nurse Practitioner, Social Worker, RN/LPN’s, Health Care Aides, Dietitian, Occupational Therapist, Physical Therapist, rehab assistants, general services staff (housekeeping, dietary, laundry), maintenance staff, recreation staff, and unit clerks.

 Who do I talk to if I have a concern?